Guam Basketball Association

 The Guam Basketball Association (GBA) is a men's professional basketball league in the United States territory of Guam.
 Promoted by the Guam Basketball Confederation, it is the tiny island-nation's FIBA-recognized basketball league.

 History

 The GBA had its first season in 2015.

-Before the start of the GBA's third season on April 2, 2017, the league announced the creation of the WGBA, a women's league sponsored by the GBA.
-As of 2021, there was no evidence the WGBA had been inaugurated in Guam.
+Before the start of the GBA's third season in 2017, the league announced the creation of the WGBA, a women's league sponsored by the GBA.

 Teams

 There are seven teams competing in the league; these teams are usually sponsored by major companies.
 Among those teams and their corporate sponsors: